The next EdCamp Puget Sound will be held Saturday, November 5 at Seattle Pacific University from 9 am – 3 pm.

 Who can attend?

 Anyone!
-Most attendees will be K-12 educators from around the Puget Sound region.
+Most attendees will be K-12 or college educators from around the Puget Sound region.

 How much does it cost?